-Blackhand Gorge Trail is a 8.5 mile moderately trafficked out and back trail located near Heath, OH that features a river and is good for all skill levels.
+Blackhand Gorge Trail is a 8.5 mile moderately trafficked out and back trail located near Heath, Ohio that features a river and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.

 Paved rail-trail along Licking River (4 miles) This nature reserve is dominated by oak-hickory mature woods along with Virginia pine and mountain laurel.
 Yellow birch, cherry birch and eastern hemlock grow on northerly exposures.
 The name Blackhand, for which the preserve is named, originated from a dark hand-shaped Native American petroglyph that was engraved on the face of a massive sandstone cliff along the north side of the river.
 The engraving was destroyed in 1828 when canal builders dynamited the cliff face, during construction of the Ohio-Erie Canal, which runs through the gorge.
 The trail itself is asphault with some rough spots where tree roots are reaching under the surface.
 There is a "wet" bridge where the trail crosses the Bruchy Fork and may be impassable when the water is running high.